callstack/react-native-testing-library/README.md

 **Note to users who are more familiar with `react-testing-library`:** This API does not expose `cleanup` because it doesn't interact with the DOM.
 There's nothing to clean up.

+## Made with ❤️ at Callstack

+React Native Testing Library is an open source project and will always remain free to use.
+If you think it's cool, please star it 🌟.
+[Callstack](https://callstack.com) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

 ---

 Supported and used by [Rally Health](https://www.rallyhealth.com/company/careers).